-Two very different groups promoted hydrogen as key to a move to renewable energy:
+There are many scams around hydrogen, and two very different groups have promoted hydrogen as playing a key role in the move to renewable energy:

 - Promoters of Solar and Wind who see storage of energy as ‘green’ Hydrogen as providing reliability and a solution to the unpredictability of Solar and Wind.